automationsaan/aws-devops-data-engineer-project/README.md

 ## Project Overview

 This project demonstrates a modern, end-to-end data engineering pipeline on AWS, fully automated with DevOps best practices.
 It covers the ingestion, transformation, and loading of data using AWS services, with infrastructure managed as code and CI/CD pipelines for both infrastructure and data workflows.
 The project leverages Python data and automation libraries (see `requirements.txt`) for ETL, orchestration, and monitoring tasks.

+**Security, streaming, analytics, and orchestration enhancements:**
+- **AWS Secrets Manager** is used to securely store and manage sensitive credentials (such as database usernames and passwords), removing the need to expose secrets in plaintext files.
+- **Amazon QuickSight** is integrated for business intelligence and dashboarding, enabling visualization and analytics on your data lake and warehouse.
+- **Amazon MSK (Managed Streaming for Apache Kafka)**, **Kinesis Data Streams**, and **Kinesis Data Firehose** are included for streaming and real-time ingestion.
+- **AWS Glue Schema Registry** is used for managing streaming data schemas.
+- **Amazon Athena** and **Amazon OpenSearch Service** are available for ad-hoc querying and search analytics.
+- **Amazon EventBridge**, **AWS Step Functions**, and **Amazon MWAA (Managed Airflow)** are available for orchestration and scheduling.
+- **Amazon SageMaker** is included for machine learning and advanced analytics.
+- **AWS Lake Formation** is used for data governance and secure data lake management.
+- **Amazon CloudWatch** and **AWS CloudTrail** are integrated for monitoring and auditing.
+- **AWS CodePipeline**, **CodeBuild**, **CodeCommit**, and **CodeDeploy** are available for CI/CD automation.

 The project is designed for learning, prototyping, and as a template for production-grade data platforms.

 ---